JM-Lemmi/docker-certbot-autorenew/Readme.md

 Depends on an external webserver to serve the certificates and another container to generate the original certificates.

+Don't forget to restart nginx to apply the new certificates!

 ### Docker compose

 ```yml